Mark-Hopkins-at-Williams/csci-134-lab-8/README.md

 It also contains code that you should understand (and probably use) but not modify.
 This code can be found in `dispatcher.py` and `oscar.py`.

 It also contains visualization code that you need not look at and should not modify.
-This code can found in `graphics.py` and `manhattan py`.
+This code can found in `graphics.py` and `manhattan.py`.

 Ignore (but do not delete!!!) any other files in this repository.